LeMahieu hurt, but Frazier’s 5 RBIs lift Yanks over Red Sox

 Clint Frazier homered, drove in five and made a diving catch filling in for injured right fielder Aaron Judge, Gary Sánchez went long in his third straight game, and New York overcame the loss of AL batting leader DJ LeMahieu to beat the Boston Red Sox 11-5 Saturday night.

 Frazier had three hits, including a three-run drive, and matched a career high in RBIs.
-Gio Urshela also homered for the Yankees, and Tyler Wade delivered an RBI double after replacing LeMahieu, who left with a sprained left thumb in the sixth inning.
+Gio Urshela also homered for the Yankees, and Tyler Wade delivered an RBI double after replacing LeMahieu, who left with a sprained left thumb in the sixth inning and could be headed for the injured list.

 New York has beaten Boston in eight straight meetings, its longest winning streak in the rivalry since 1985.
 The Yankees improved to 14-6 in this pandemic-shortened season — the franchise’s best 20-game start since going 17-3 in 2003 — despite losing Judge, Giancarlo Stanton, Aroldis Chapman and now LeMahieu to injury or illness.